-Donna J. Purchase, MCSR Board Secretary
+Donna J. Purchase, MCSR Board Chair

 Susan G. Burton is Program Director for Seminar Design, Education and Leadership Formation and the United Methodist General Board of Church and Society (GBCS).

 Susan grew up in the United Methodist church in North Carolina.
 Throughout her work as a facilitator and instructor, Susan has sought to integrate her faith and commitment to justice.
 She has continued to engage seminar participants to deepen their faith, vocational discernment and our understanding of the biblical mandate to “do justice, love mercy and walk humbly with our God” since she joined GBCS in June 2001.

 Prior to joining GBCS, Susan worked with the Center for Values and Service at Loyola College in Maryland and Jubilee Ministries, a network of social service agencies in Washington, D.C.